 Students have been using AI writing tools since ChatGPT launched in late 2022.
 By 2026, the question is not whether students use AI.
 It is how they use it, and whether the tools they pair with it actually help them write better or just help them avoid getting caught.
 If you are a student looking for an AI humanizer, this guide covers what is available, what works, what the tools actually cost, and how to use them without torpedoing your education.
+If you want the complete market overview first, our best AI humanizer guide compares twelve tools across every audience; this one zooms in on student budgets and student stakes.

 Why Students Use AI Tools